MatveySDK/nova-os/README.md

 Operating system of the DOS family, created in the low-level Assembler programming language, created for educational purposes

-> Instructions for compiling the project are located in the docs folder

 ## Tools and languages ​​used to create the project:
 * ![Assembler](https://img.shields.io/badge/-Assembler-804030)
 * ![VSCode](https://img.shields.io/badge/-VisualStudioCode-42AAFF)